adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_Testing.md

 |4|Click 'Sign In' button| |The system presents the user with the chat feature | |

 Post-Conditions:
- *The user is now logged in to the system
- *The user can now use the text editor and chat features.
+ The user is now logged in to the system.
+The user can now use the text editor and chat features.

  Test Case ID: 2.1
 ------------